Hierarchies among genuine multipartite entangling capabilities of quantum gates: Unitary operators with Maximal multipartite entangling power and their Inputs

 and in the case of fully separable ones,

 We will demonstrate that, indeed, there are unitary operators and corresponding inputs for which both the above equations hold true.
-However, there exist eight dimensional unitary operators for which only one of the above equations can be satisfied.
+However, there exist eight-dimensional unitary operators for which only one of the above equations can be satisfied.
 In what follows, we will encounter such unitary operators.